 New revolutionary physical fitness training and exercise trends have happened every few years since the reintroduction of the Olympic Games in the 19th century.
 Formalised training methods based on scientific research were applied to ensure that the human body properly maximised the routines performed for strengthening.
 As technology develops, so are the tools and machine equipment necessary for the individual to achieve his or her fitness goals.

 Electrical muscle stimulation or EMS training is the latest trend in exercise that’s steadily gaining popularity, especially among busy professionals who have little time to exercise.
-Professional athletes were the first ones to use this technology in the 20th century as part of their physical training and therapy.
+Professional athletes were the first to use this technology in the 20th century as part of their physical training and therapy.
 Physical training and exercise never go out of style that’s why when EMS training was introduced in gyms and training centres, it attracted a lot of fitness enthusiasts because of its efficiency and effectiveness.

-The discovery of EMS and historical timeline
+The discovery of EMS and its historical timeline

 1761- EMS was discovered by Luigi Galvani, an Italian physicist, and pioneer of bioelectromagnetics, as scientific evidence that electric currents can stimulate muscle movement.